 Most events in the World Without Sound trilogy really happened; others are fiction.
-The details of conversations are either mostly true, or I made them up, since after fifty years, I can’t remember exactly what was said.
+Except for especially memorable conversations in my childhood, the details in the dialogue are fictional.
+After fifty years, I can’t remember exactly what was said!
 But all of it is true to who we were, and still are, as a family.

 Mom heaves one of those sighs I’ve gotten used to since spring.
 “Debbie, I know you’re happy about the new baby, but I need to tell you something.”